Kanchan2022/Uber-Data-Engineering-Project/README.md

 This project is an end-to-end data engineering pipeline built to support analytics at scale.
 It uses publicly available NYC Taxi & Limousine Commission (TLC) trip data (Yellow-taxi Oct'2025) to ingest, transform, and model data for analytics.

+The pipeline is designed with modular components and analytics-optimized data models to support scalable querying and business intelligence use cases.

 Data source:
 https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page